What is Pupil Premium?

 Targets for pupils are set in maths, reading and writing and we know where we expect each child to be, by the end of the year.

-Through our regular IEB meetings we report clearly on data for Pupil Premium and a transparent expenditure line is maintained in our financial monitoring so we can link value for money with impact.
+Through our termly Governing Body meeting we report clearly on data for Pupil Premium and a transparent expenditure line is maintained in our financial monitoring so governors can link value for money with impact.

 We also have a Named Governor for Pupil Premium (Helen Johnson), she links closely with school to monitor and evaluate the impact of our provision.